zchase/JekyllStatic/_posts/2015-12-03-welcome-to-jekyll.markdown

 date:   2015-12-03 15:57:12 -0800
 categories: jekyll update
 ---
 See how easy it is to deploy websites with Distelli?
 Create a repeatable deployment process that keeps you doing what you do best.
 Writing engaging content or writing cool applications.
-MOM HELP
+MOM HELP.
+IT WORKED

 {% highlight javascript %}
 var express = require('express');